furkot/locale/Readme.md

 software) have a dedicated _fuzzy_/_not fuzzy_  button which makes it easy to toggle that state.

+### Glossary

+`glossary.po` file contains a list of common words and their translations to a given language.
+It is in the same format as `messages.po` file.
+Feel free to add to it to improve consistency of the translation.

 ## Adding your language

-If you don't see you language open an issue or [e-mail us][furkot-email]
+If you don't see your language open an issue or [e-mail us][furkot-email]

 Alternatively - but only if you are comfortable with [gettext] toolkit - you can also use `make`.
 For example to add Hungarian add `hu` to `LANGUAGES` variable